Storm772/Giveaway-Bot/README.md

 - **Customizable Giveaways**: Set up giveaways with various customization options like duration, number of winners, and more.
 - **Automated Winner Selection**: The bot automatically selects winners once the giveaway ends.
 - **User-friendly Commands**: Simple and intuitive commands for both admins and participants.
-- **Multi-Server Support**: Use the bot across multiple Discord servers.

 ## Getting Started 🚀